16 Reshaping tables with dplyr

 19 Soricomorpha 11.1 8.4 14.9 5

-Each row is one taxonomic order, with its average, minimum, and maximum sleep and the number of species.
-Swap “order” for “treatment condition” and “sleep” for “expression” and you have a standard genomics summary.
+Swap “order” for “treatment condition” and “sleep” for “expression” and you have a standard table from a genomics paper, produced with the same three lines.

-1. Pick a verb.
-You want only the mammals that sleep fewer than 5 hours, showing just their name and sleep_total.
-Which two verbs do you need, and in what order?
-Write the pipe.
+1. The right two verbs.
+You want only the mammals that sleep fewer than 5 hours, showing just name and sleep_total.
+Which two verbs, and in what order?

 msleep |>